HSE Prep & Testing

 - Social Studies (90 minutes).

-- The cost of each exam is $36, totaling $144 for the complete battery.
+- The cost of each test is $36, totaling $144 for the complete exam.

 - Payment is handled through the GED portal and can be made using a credit card, a debit card, or a voucher.